an0nymisss/SBOM-Analysis-DependencyTrack/README.md

 #### Prerequisites:

-\- Enter the base url of your DependencyTrack instance in the BASE\_URL global variable.
+\- Enter the base url of your DependencyTrack instance in the BASE\_URL global variable.<br>
 \- Update the 'PROJECT\_UUID' global variable with the respective project uuid you want to analyze (Refer your DependencyTrack instance for this).<br>
 \- Create an 'api_key' file to store the API key from DependencyTrack.
 Now you can run the python script.